LORD BYRON

 LyB: Do you suffer from Gout?
 Is that scurvy (points to his lip)?
 Is your thinning hair making you triste?

-LyB: Sweet lord above!!
-You can post the poesy - I can frank if you're short - we are all off to London to get married - are you crying?
-Blessington - I can torment him no longer - Anon Byron!
+LyB(with pity): Sweet lord above!!
+My shoulders, and challenging brilliance, are obviously tormenting you - come, Blessington - we shall depart (gathers geegaws B has left lying about the place) - Byron, you can post my paean - we are all off to London to get married - are you crying?
+Blessington - I can torture him no longer - anon mio Byron!

 Fletcher attempts to announce yet another visitor..

-F: My Lord - you are not at home - I understand - I shall leave your bear-skin and teeth, and paws and claws by the door
+F: My Lord - you are not at home (shakes head) I understand, these intrusions you deplore - I shall leave your bear-skin and teeth, and paws and claws by the door

 B is already asleep - and dreams of escaping to a war zone